 VLAN-aware bundle services supports the mapping of one or more routing instances of type Virtual Switch to many VLAN IDs (VIDs) and multiple bridge tables, with each bridge table corresponding to a different VLAN.
 To enable VLAN-aware bundle service, configure a Virtual Switch routing instance.
 For service provider-related applications, where the VLAN ID is local to the Layer 2 logic interface, enable the flexible-vlan-tagging statement in your configuration.
 For enterprise-related applications, where the VLAN ID has global significance, enable the family ethernet-switching statement in your configuration.
 VLAN-aware bundle service supports up to 4000 VLANs per routing instance.

-VLAN-based service supports the mapping of one routing instances of type EVPN to one VLAN.
+VLAN-based service supports the mapping of one routing instance of type EVPN to one VLAN.
 There is only one bridge table that corresponds to the one VLAN.
 If the VLAN consists of multiple VLAN IDs (VIDs)—for example, there is a different VID per Ethernet segment on a provider edge device—then VLAN translation is required for packets that are destined to the Ethernet segment.
-The Ethernet tag ID in To enable VLAN-based service, configure an EVPN routing instance.
+To enable VLAN-based service, configure an EVPN routing instance.
 Up to 100 EVPN routing instances are supported.